Doxuno

 3.

-Each Party, when acting as the Receiving Party, agrees to: (a) hold all Confidential Information of the Disclosing Party in strict confidence using at least the same degree of care that it uses to protect its own most sensitive confidential information, but in no event less than the reasonable measures required to maintain trade secret status under 18 U.S.C. § 1839(3)(A) and UTSA § 1(4)(ii); (b) not disclose, publish, or disseminate any Confidential Information to any third party without the prior written consent of the Disclosing Party; (c) use the Confidential Information solely for the Permitted Purpose and for no other purpose whatsoever, it being acknowledged that misappropriation of trade secrets is actionable under 18 U.S.C. § 1836 and analogous state trade secret statutes; (d) limit internal access to Confidential Information to those employees, officers, directors, agents, and professional advisors who have a demonstrable need to know such information in connection with the Permitted Purpose and who are bound by written confidentiality obligations no less protective than those contained herein; (e) be responsible for any breach of this Agreement by any of its employees, officers, directors, agents, or professional advisors to whom it has disclosed Confidential Information; and (f) promptly notify the Disclosing Party in writing upon becoming aware of any unauthorized disclosure, use, or loss of Confidential Information.
+Each Party, when acting as Receiving Party, agrees to: (a) hold all Confidential Information of the Disclosing Party in strict confidence, using at least the same degree of care that it uses to protect its own most sensitive confidential information, but in no event less than the reasonable measures required to maintain trade-secret status under 18 U.S.C. §1839(3)(A); (b) not disclose, publish, or disseminate any Confidential Information to any third party without the prior written consent of the Disclosing Party; (c) use the Confidential Information solely for the Permitted Purpose and for no other purpose whatsoever; (d) limit internal access to those employees, officers, directors, agents, and professional advisors who have a demonstrable need to know in connection with the Permitted Purpose and who are bound by written confidentiality obligations no less protective than those contained herein; (e) be responsible for any breach by any of its personnel or advisors; and (f) promptly notify the Disclosing Party in writing upon becoming aware of any unauthorized disclosure, use, or loss of Confidential Information.

 4.